housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 ## Conclusion

-In this article, we built an Angular 7 application from the ground up as well as explored how lazy loading can be useful to optimize performance.
-I was planning to also cover `@angular/service-worker` and how it fits into the CLI in this post, but it turned out to be longer than I expected :).
+In this article, we built an Angular 7 app from scratch as well as explored how lazy loading can be useful to optimize its performance.
+I was planning to also cover `@angular/service-worker` and how it fits into the CLI in this post, but it turned out to be a bit longer than I expected :).
 We'll explore that in the next part of the series.